Garet Skinner ’18 Selected for Project Pengyou at Harvard

 The summit also included a guest performance by Abigail Washburn and Wu Fei, a banjo and guzheng playing duo who are working to build cultural understanding through their wonderful music, and guest speakers Dan Murphy, Executive Director of the Harvard University, Fairbank Center for Chinese Studies and the Harvard China Fund, and Professor Graham Allison, Douglas Dillon Professor of Government, Author of “Destined for War: Can America and China Escape Thucydides’s Trap?”

 “Teach Me Goodness, Discipline, and Knowledge” is the motto of the Basilian Fathers and the sacred mission of Catholic Central High School.
-For over eighty-five years, the graduates of Catholic Central have made a positive impact locally, nationally, and around the world.
+For ninety years, the graduates of Catholic Central have made a positive impact locally, nationally, and around the world.